sghaskell/integrations/traefik/docs/counter.go_gc_duration_seconds_sum.md

 ---
 ### go_gc_duration_seconds_sum

-The sum of the GC invocation durations.
+The sum of the GC invocation durations, in seconds.